Having good credit is one of the BIG wins of living a rich life.

 Of course, everyone makes mistakes.
 Fortunately, creditors know this.
 If you have bad credit, it’s definitely possible to rebuild it.
+You’ll want to start by finding out all your debt.
 However, you’ll need to clean up past mistakes as much as possible while using various strategies to establish new credit habits that can boost your score.

 The easiest way to build credit is by opening a credit card.
 Getting a card and using it responsibly not only makes you visible to potential lenders, it shows them you can be trusted to pay your bills.